You're $99 away from FREE SHIPPING!

 What Exactly is Nettle?

-- Men's health (for prostate support.
-According to Penn State Hershey, scientists aren't sure why it helps.
-But it does seem to help with reduced urinary flow, urinary tract infections, enlarged prostate, and post urination drip.
-It's also been studied as an aid to keep prostate cancer from spreading)
+- Men’s health/Androgenetic issues: Research is still limited, but nettle seems to help with reduced urinary flow, urinary tract infections, enlarged prostate, and post-urination drip.
+It's also been studied as an aid in keeping prostate cancer from spreading.

 The Breakdown of Nettle

-The vitamins, minerals, and fat in chlorophyll are only a piece of the unique way nettle supports hair regrowth.
-Nettle contains more than these, and they work together to accomplish the goal we're excited about (fantastic, fast-growing hair).
+The vitamins, minerals, and fat in chlorophyll (as well as the rest of the plant) all work together to accomplish the goal we're excited about (fantastic, fast-growing hair).

 The Vitamins In Nettle